bobbl/rudolv/README.md

 Synthesize with icestorm and flash to a Lattice iCE40 UltraPlus MDP board.
 The board must be configured to flash and run FPGA U4.
-It runs at 24 MHz with 2558 LCs, 20 BRAMs (could be reduced to 6) and 2 SPRAMs:

     make -C sw/bootloader/
     make -C scripts/icestorm/ DEVICE=up5k ARACHNE_DEVICE="5k -P uwg30" clean arachne prog

-Now processor in the FPGA executes the bootloader and waits for data from the UART.
-To run the Dhrystone benchmark (riscv-tests version) on the FPGA use:
+Now the processor within the FPGA executes the bootloader and waits for data from the UART.
+To run the Dhrystone benchmark (riscv-tests version) on the FPGA
+use:

     make -C sw/uart-dhrystone/
     sw/bootloader/send_image.sh /dev/ttyUSB1 sw/uart-dhrystone/dhrystone.bin

-Another small test program for the UART is at `sw/uart/`
+Another small test program for the UART is at `sw/uart/uart.c`.
+To see the output of the programs use a terminal emulater like picocom at 115200 baud:

+    picocom -b 115200 --imap lfcrlf /dev/ttyUSB1

+The processor logic and the bootloader are written to the flash memory.
+Hence, the processor can be reset with switch SW2 of the MDP board.
+After switching it back and forth, `send_image.sh` can be used again to start a new program on the processor.